Head out with the kids and uncover South Australia’s fascinating rock pool treasures. Here’s where to go.

 You can find all sorts in South Australia’s rock pools – small fish, jellyfish, crabs, sea anemones, sea stars (they aren’t actually a fish but an echinoderm), coral, shells, barnacles, seagrass, sea sponges and wrack, which is loose kelp or seagrass that washes up ashore.

 Experience nature but take nothing but photographs.
-It's actually illegal to remove any animals or plants from foreshore and seashore rocky reefs in South Australia (from high tide down to 2 metres).
+It's actually illegal to remove any animals or plants from foreshore and seashore rocky reefs in SA (from high tide down to 2 metres).
 We want our marine life to continue to live and thrive.

 Here are eight of the best rock pools to explore across SA: